LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 Tell us about the airplane

 Call, text, or fill out the form.
-Tell us what you know — make, model, where it lives, whether it's been flying.
+Make, model, where it lives, whether it's been flying.
 If you only know "it's a small white plane in Grandpa's barn," that's enough to start.

 We come look

 One of us drives or flies out, A&P/IA mechanic in tow if needed.
-We inspect the airframe, review the logbooks, take photos, and answer every question you have.
+We inspect the airframe, review the logbooks, take photos, and answer every question.
 No charge.
 No obligation.

 Fair cash, paperwork handled